You've come to the right place if you're looking for the best back exercises for mass to add to your weekly routine.

-Not everyone can or wants to do pull-ups for mass, but fortunately, you don't really need to thanks to the lat pull-down movement.
+Not everyone can or wants to do pull-ups, but fortunately, you don't really need to thanks to the lat pull-down machine.

-You can go heavy on this also, thanks to the pad stopping you from going anywhere.
+However, you can go heavy if you want to thanks to the pad over your legs to keep you locked in, thus stopping you from going anywhere.

-If you're going after total back development, deadlift should be in your workout in some form.
+If you're going after total back development, a deadlift should be in your workout in some capacity.

-You can load up the weight massively here, but we'd recommend getting your form down first before diving in.
+You can load up the weight massively here, but we'd recommend getting your form down first before diving in too heavy.

 Eugene Teo does an excellent job at explaining this, and he's well worth checking out if you're interested in optimising your workouts.